StinkyDubeau/p5node/readme.md

 3. Run using node

 ```
-node .
+npm start
 ```
 4. Open your app

 The app is available at localhost:3000 by default.
+You'll find a DVD demo running, with HTML elements overlayed.

 ---